Explore biodynamics in-depth with fellow farmers and gardeners from across the continent!

 An example illustration from one of Cory's lectures

 Both books are available from Steiner Books at www.steinerbooks.org or 703-661-1594.

 - Steiner, Rudolf.
-Agriculture: Spiritual Foundations for Renewal of Agriculture.
+Agriculture: Spiritual Foundations for Renewal of Agriculture (link is external).
 Biodynamic Association, 1993.

 Registration for this course is open until October 21st.
 Registration for the course is $200 for the general public. $180 for Soil Builder Members, $160 for Seed Sower and above members.
 Join to get the discount automatically!
 Partial scholarships are available through the Biodynamic Scholarship Fund.